The soft, yet sweet and savory flavor of sage.

 It should begin to flake on the outside, but still be reddish and firm in the center.

-Make sure that your sauce ingredients are very finely minced for this recipe, especially the lemon rind.
+Make sure that your sauce ingredients are very finely minced for this recipe.

 Don't over cook the sauce.